Introducing Grid WAR: Rethinking WAR for Starting Pitchers: Defining Grid for starting pitchers

 \subsection{Our Data}

-We relied on play-by-play data from Retrosheet in our analysis.
+In the remainder of Section~\ref{sec:def_grid_war}, we discuss how we estimate the grid functions $f$ and $g$, the constant $\wrep$, and the park effects $\alpha$ which allow us to compute a starting pitcher's Grid $\WAR$ for a baseball game (Equations \ref{eqn:war_f} and \eqref{eqn:war_g}).
+In our analysis. we use play-by-play data from Retrosheet.
 We scraped every plate appearance from 1990 to 2020 from the Retrosheet database.
 For each plate appearance, we record the pitcher, batter, home team, away team, league, park, inning, runs allowed, base state, and outs count.
-We provide a link to our final dataset in Section~\ref{sec:data_and_code}.
-In our study, we restrict our analysis to every plate appearance from 2010 to 2019 featuring a starting pitcher, using the 2019 season as our primary example.
+Our final dataset is publicly available online.\footnote{ \url{https://upenn.app.box.com/v/retrosheet-pa-1990-2000} } In our study, we restrict our analysis to every plate appearance from 2010 to 2019 featuring a starting pitcher.
+Additionally, we scraped FanGraphs $\RA/9$ $\WAR$ (abbreviated henceforth as $\FWARr$) and FanGraphs $\FIP$ $\WAR$ (abbreviated henceforth as $\FWARf$) using the \texttt{baseballr} package \citep{petti_gilani_2021}.
+All computations in our analysis are performed in \textsf{R}, and our code is publicly available online.\footnote{ \url{https://github.com/snoopryan123/grid_war} }